nexumAG/nx-amplience-brand-colours/README.md

 ## Storybook

 This project uses storybook to allow visual testing and development of the components in a few example contexts.
 You can start the storybook server by running `npm run storybook`.

-## Brand Colours Schema

-The schema for the palette content item that this consumes is included as `brandColours.json`.
-Install it in DC, create some brand colour content items so that you can point this extension at them.

 ## Development server